searchspring/competencies/competencies/product-roadmap.md

-# Competency - Owning the Product Roadmap
+# Owning the Product Roadmap

 The product roadmap is a 6 month to 1 year projection of where the product will be at that time.
 Timelines shorter than six months are tactical and dealt with by the product backlog.